 Prospective subgrantees must demonstrate the sustainability of the project.
-As a requirement of NTIA, thus part of the application process a prospective subgrantees will be required to submit business plans and related analyses, including cash flow and balance sheet projects, and including at least three years of operating costs and cash flow projections post targeted completion of the project.
+As a requirement of NTIA, thus part of the application process, prospective subgrantees will be required to submit business plans and related analyses, including cash flow and balance sheet projects, and including at least three years of operating costs and cash flow projections post targeted completion of the project.

-In order to assess the affordability criteria in selecting projects, prospective subgrantees must also submit their total proposed price for minimum BEAD requirement service (100/20), inclusive of all taxes, fees, and surcharges.
+In order to assess the affordability criteria in selecting projects, prospective subgrantees must also submit their total proposed price for minimum BEAD requirement service (1 Gigabit symmetrical for Priority Broadband projects and 100/20 Mbps for Other Last Mile projects), inclusive of all taxes, fees, and surcharges.
 The Broadband Team will assess the provided materials to examine the sustainability of the proposed price and require that providers commit to providing service at that price for at least 1 year following completion of the project.